Published on 16/05/18 in Reading

 Crossing over from the Peloponnese to Spetses by sea taxi takes about fifteen minutes.
 As you approach the island, the Poseidonion hotel becomes clearer and clearer, and it becomes the central, focal point due to the predominantly French style of its architecture.
 When you first see it, you find yourself wondering what it has in common with the rest of the island’s style, but the truth is, I couldn’t imagine Spetses without it.

-When the Poseidonion was built in 1914, there was no other hotel quite like it anywhere in the eastern Mediterranean.
+When the Poseidonion was built in 1914, there was no other hotel quite like it anywhere in the Eastern Mediterranean.
 It’s owner, Sotirios Anargyros, from an old island family, envisioned it being visited by members of the Athenian élite, after travelling and staying at various resorts in the south of France during the Belle Époque.
 Up until that time, wealthy Athenians would go hunting in Spetses in the autumn, as the island found itself a stopping point for birds migrating south from Europe to Africa before the onset of winter – turtle doves, quail and woodcocks would come flocking in.
-A luxury hotel would also bring in the crowds during the summer months, and the fact that the original intent, that it resembled the Carlton in Cannes, or the Negresco in Nice, was the reason for its being constructed in the French style, with the grandeur of its entrance, the cast-iron railings of its balconies and its domed roof which very much resembled an overturned boat hull.
+A luxury hotel would also bring in vacationers during the summer months, and the fact that the original intent, that it resembled the Carlton in Cannes, or the Negresco in Nice, was the reason for its being constructed in the French style, with the grandeur of its entrance, the cast-iron railings of its balconies and its domed roof which very much resembled an overturned boat hull.

 The Poseidonion entered my life significantly when it was on its last legs.
 I had grown up and was living in Italy.
 For two weeks every summer, I would accompany my mother there as she was too used to her yearly visits there to want to change.
 She always booked the same room on the top floor, over the central entrance flanked with Doric columns.
 When we arrived and I opened the shutters out onto the verandah, I could hear her say behind me, with a smile in her voice: